Projects and Initiatives

 GreenhouseGas Emissions Mitigation

 In 2008, MSU President Gamble signed the American College and University Presidents Climate Commitment (ACUPCC).
 The ACUPCC obligates the campus to develop a climate action plan (CAP), which details greenhouse gass emissions reduction strategies, as well as research, education, civic engagement and other efforts to promote climate stabilization and progress toward sustainability.
 Details on the status and history of this effort can be found within the Climate Action Plan section of this website.
+If you notice Energy Waste, please report it.

 University Food Service (UFS) has implemented several programs to reduce waste and enhance sustainability in their operations, including sourcing of local food products through the Montana Made program.
 Visit their website for complete details: UFS Sustainability